Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Regularity of finite-depth truncations of the KPZ fixed point

 The following lemma is a refinement of \cite[lemma 3.2]{dauvergne2024wienerdensitiesairyline}, where non-intersection probabilities are estimated from below by more analytically tractable quantities.
-They are in turn are controlled by the modulus of continuity estimates for the Airy line ensemble in Corollary \ref{cor: global mod airy M} and Proposition \ref{prop: airy level conc}. \begin{lemma}{\cite[Lemma 3.2]{dauvergne2024wienerdensitiesairyline}} Fix $a<s<t<b$, $\epsilon >0 $ and define $\F^{[a, b]}_m$-measurable random variables
+They are in turn controlled by the modulus of continuity estimates for the Airy line ensemble in Corollary \ref{cor: global mod airy M}. \begin{lemma}{\cite[Lemma 3.2]{dauvergne2024wienerdensitiesairyline}} Fix $a<s<t<b$, $\varepsilon >0 $ and define $\mathscr{F}^{[a, b]}_m$-measurable random variables